Park update for May 18: The Spur and Coach Passage at 30th Street and 10th Avenue are currently closed.

 The Spur is public space made by people, for people.
-James Corner Field Operations (Project Lead), Diller Scofidio + Renfro, and Planting Designer Piet Oudolf—the same design team behind the first three sections of the park—listened to what visitors wanted when choosing the features for the Spur.
-That means: more space for public programming, more restrooms, more access points, more food, more art, and more plants.
+We listened to what people wanted when choosing features for the Spur.
+That means James Corner Field Operations (Project Lead), Diller Scofidio + Renfro, and Planting Designer Piet Oudolf—the same design team behind the first three sections of the park—created a space for more space for public programming, restrooms, access points, food, art, and plants.

 Once through the Passage, visitors are greeted by two large “tilted” planters, rising like hills from the deck.
 These create a dramatic planted threshold into the Spur and provide a lush wall of greenery after coming through the Coach Passage or from the streets of Midtown below.